YazanAlaiwah/PotatoPriceFinder/README.md

 # PotatoPriceFinder

-The project took 5 hours to be built
+The project took around 5 hours to be built

 this the links used while working on it